-(6) Records of a Regularly Conducted Activity.
-A record of an act, event, condition, opinion, or diagnosis if:
+- (6) Records of a Regularly Conducted Activity.

-- (A) the record was made at or near the time by - or from information transmitted by - someone with knowledge; - (B) the record was kept in the course of a regularly conducted activity of a business, organization, occupation, or calling, whether or not for profit; - (C) making the record was a regular practice of that activity; and - (D) all these conditions are shown by the testimony of the custodian or another qualified witness, or by a certification that complies with Rule 902(b)(11) or (12) or with a statute permitting certification.

-But this exception does not apply if the source of information or the method or circumstances of preparation indicate a lack of trustworthiness.
+A record of an act, event, condition, opinion, or diagnosis if: - (A) the record was made at or near the time by - or from information transmitted by - someone with knowledge; - (B) the record was kept in the course of a regularly conducted activity of a business, organization, occupation, or calling, whether or not for profit; - (C) making the record was a regular practice of that activity; - (D) all these conditions are shown by the testimony of the custodian or another qualified witness, or by a certification that complies with Rule 902(11) or (12) or with a statute permitting certification; and - (E) neither the source of information nor the method or circumstances of preparation indicate a lack of trustworthiness.